 Jabra Enhance: Committed to audiology

-At Jabra Enhance, our commitment to audiology and professional service runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every Enhance Select client meets face-to-face with a licensed audiologist or hearing specialist.
+At Jabra Enhance, our commitment to audiology and professional service runs deep: Not only are we advised by some of the top audiologists in the world, but we make sure each and every customer has the opportunity to meet face-to-face with a licensed hearing professional — with 3 years of virtual audiology included.

-However, we realize there are bound to be questions about us and our use of technology for hearing assessments and remote face-to-face care.
+However, we realize some may have questions about us and our use of technology for hearing assessments and virtual audiology services.
 We've created this page to help provide clarification and background to the professional community.

 The science of online hearing tests

 Of course, providing effective hearing care extends beyond a customer's online hearing test and initial fitting.
-Enhance Select customers are monitored for improvement, and our Audiology Team uses the Client Oriented Scale of Improvement (COSI) to ensure we address their specific hearing needs and goals.
+Our Audiology Team team uses the Client Oriented Scale of Improvement (COSI) in follow-up appointments to determine if the customer is seeing improvement and is having their specific hearing needs and goals addressed.

 Focusing on accessibility